-When it comes to selecting an association credit card processing company, no provider is perfect… but like any service, the company should be efficient, accurate, and affordable.
+When it comes to selecting an association credit card processor, the provider should be efficient, accurate, and affordable.

 UNDERSTAND THE ROLE EACH COMPONENT PLAYS: